lkiesow/leihs-wiki/leihs-Admin-Guide.md

         $ RAILS_ENV=production rake db:migrate

 7. Run the server.
 Make sure you stop your previous leihs server!
-If you use mod_passenger, do +touch tmp/restart.txt+ instead.
+If you use mod_passenger, do `touch tmp/restart.txt` instead.

         $ RAILS_ENV=production bundle exec ./script/server